Work Not Requiring a Permit

 - Retaining walls 4'-0" or less in height, measured from the lowest level of grade to the top of the wall, unless supporting a surcharge or impounding Class I, II or IIIA liquids.

-- Sidewalks and driveways not more than 30 inches above adjacent grade, and not over any basement or story below grade and not part of an accessible route.
+- Sidewalks, and driveways that terminate in a garage, not more than 30 inches above adjacent grade, and not over any basement or story below grade and not part of an accessible route.

 - Window awnings that are attached to a single-family dwelling, two-family dwelling or Group U occupancy structure, are supported by an exterior wall and do not project more than 54 inches from the exterior wall